 Avoid the automatic gearbox – it’s about as annoying as having a wasp trapped in your ear and sounds pretty much the same, too

 The Toyota C-HR hybrid comes fitted with a CVT automatic gearbox that makes the engine drone noisily when you accelerate, both around town and on the motorway.
-It’s available on the 1.2-litre petrol model, too, for an extra £1,200 but it’s well worth avoiding – the six-speed manual has a nice short throw and is easily slick enough to make light work of heavy traffic – the leather around the gear knob can squeak annoyingly when you change gear though.
+It’s available on the 1.2-litre petrol model, too, for an extra £1,200 but it’s well worth avoiding – the six-speed manual is easily slick enough to make light work of heavy traffic.
+The leather around the gear knob can squeak annoyingly when you change gear though.

 You can get 1.2-litre models with four-wheel drive for £1,285 but they’ll burn more fuel than their front-wheel-drive cousins and aren’t particularly great off-road.
 Anything more taxing than a slippery field will leave them high and dry.

 You sit lower in the Toyota C-HR than you do in the likes of a SEAT Ateca and Peugeot 3008.
 As a result, you don’t get such a raised view of the road ahead – it’s a sort of halfway-house between a conventional hatchback and a full-blown SUV.

 The pillars where the doors meet the windscreen are punctuated by some handy extra windows by the wing mirrors, so there aren’t any awkward blind spots to worry about at junctions.

 Unfortunately, the Toyota C-HR‘s low roof, minuscule back windows and small rear windscreen give you a terrible view rearwards.
 Thankfully, all C-HR models come with a reversing camera as standard while Excel and Dynamic models also come with front and rear parking sensors and a self-parking system that’ll steer for you into bay and parallel spaces.